wrasdf/ops-kube-crossplane-aws/README.md

 #### Investigate Scenarios

 - As a developer, I would like to create a regional postgres aurora cluster.
+(WIP)

 - As a developer, I would like to create a global postgres aurora cluster.